a-b-street/abstreet/docs/install.md

 # Installation

+## Dependencies

-I'm assuming a Linux-like environment with `bash`, `wget`, `unzip`, etc. The import script also requires `osmosis` (on Ubuntu, `sudo apt-get install osmosis` does the trick).
+To build, you need a Linux-like environment with `bash`, `wget`, `unzip`, etc.
+You also need `python` for the editor crate to build, and `osmosis` for the import script.

+At runtime if you want to use the screen-capture plugin, you need `scrot`.

+## One-time setup

 In the future, I'll set up Github binary releases for multiple platforms.

 1. Install Rust, at least 1.31. https://www.rust-lang.org/tools/install